 - Their site’s imagery is backed up by succinct and precise alternative text, making their site accessible to people using screen readers.

-Why University of Notre Dame’s web design stands out
+Why the University of Notre Dame’s web design impressed us:

 - Another frontrunner for the most accessible college website, Notre Dame’s distinct and vibrant colors meet contrast standards.
 Their clearly defined link text lets users know exactly where a link will take them, if using assistive technology.